 Edinburgh is Scotland’s premier tourist destination, with over 4 million visitors coming to the city each year to explore its royal palace, majestic castle and imposing cathedral.

-Many tourists are drawn to the city’s historic buildings, and attractions like Edinburgh Castle are frequently voted amongst the top 10 tourist attractions in the United Kingdom.
+Many tourists are drawn to the city’s historic buildings, and attractions like Edinburgh Castle are frequently voted among the top 10 tourist attractions in the United Kingdom.

-In this article you will discover a selection of must-visit historic buildings that are located within walking distance of Edinburgh’s Old Town, along with descriptions, addresses, and links to detailed review pages.
+In this article, you’ll discover a selection of must-visit historic buildings that are located within walking distance of Edinburgh’s Old Town, along with descriptions, addresses, and links to detailed review pages.

 Most of the city’s attractions centre around history, which isn’t really surprising when you consider that Edinburgh – or more specifically the Old Town – is much the same as it was in the time of Mary Queen of Scots.